Daviicode/monsters-practice-challenge-nyc-web-career-040119/README.md

 - At the end of the list of monsters, show a button.
 When clicked, the button should load the next 50 monsters and show them.

 ## API methods
-Get the list of monsters given to you in monster.json and render them to the DOM.
+Use a fetch to make a GET request to your database.
+Then render the monsters you receive to the DOM.

 ```js
 GET http://localhost:3000/monsters